Sidhant Gupta

 Sidhant Gupta (born 23 April 1989) is an Indian actor who predominantly works in Hindi television and films.
 He made his film debut in 2012 with Tutiya Dil and starred in Zee TV's soap opera Tashan-e-Ishq (2015–2016) as well as in the films Bhoomi (2017) and Operation Romeo (2022).
 Gupta has since had leading roles in the streaming series Jubilee (2023) and Freedom at Midnight (2024).

-Early life
+Personal life

 Gupta's hometown is in Jammu.
 He represented J&K in national level under-14 cricket, under-17 swimming and under-19 basketball.
 Later, he went to Delhi to study for a commercial pilot's license.

 His father, Sukesh Gupta, is a retired Jammu forestry official.
 His mother, Sandhya Gupta, is a well known fashion designer in Jammu and a social activist.
 He has one older brother, Sanat, who along with his wife Himani, own their own fashion design business in Jammu.

+Gupta has stated he is a bit of a recluse and enjoys spending his downtime journalling, singing, cuddling with the love of his life and traveling.